p0m3lO/linux_labs/README.md

     $ lab --stop
     ```

+    After the web interface started you can access it through the host browser at http://localhost:5000

 4. Start / stop the virtual lab terminal interface

     After connected to the virtual lab machine run: